 DRAFT

-DABHOL POWER COMPANY EXERCISES COUNTER GUARANTEE FROM THE GOVERNMENT OF INDIA
+DABHOL POWER COMPANY EXERCISES COUNTER GUARANTEE FROM THE GOVERNMENT OF INDIA OVERDUE JANUARY 2001 BILL

 FOR IMMEDIATE RELEASE: Wednesday, April 11, 2001

-MUMBAI – Today, for the third time, the Dabhol Power Company (DPC) has found it necessary to draw upon the counter guarantee form the Government of India (GOI).
-This results from the Maharashtra State Electricity’s Board (MSEB) and the Government of Maharashtra’s (GOM) failure to honor their bills and guarantees, respectively, for the month of January and accumulated past due interest.
+MUMBAI – Today, for the third time, the Dabhol Power Company (DPC) has found it necessary to draw upon the counter guarantee from the Government of India (GOI).
+This results from the Maharashtra State Electricity’s Board (MSEB) and the Government of Maharashtra’s (GOM) failure to honour their bill and guarantee respectively, for the month of January in an amount of Rs.
+111 crore and accumulated past due interest.
+The January bill is approximately six weeks overdue while accumulated interest is more than Rs.
+11 crore on bills from December 1999.
 This action today is one of a number of steps DPC is taking to protect its rights and the rights of its stakeholders.

-Unfortunately, the lack of payment from the various parties over the past several months have hampered DPC’s ability to continue operating effectively and meet its obligations.
-This has resulted in a number of necessary actions, including on Saturday, April 7, a notice to MSEB that DPC has declared political force majeure under the power purchase agreement (PPA), as well as calling upon the GOI to commence the conciliation process over their failure to honour the counter guarantee for December 2000.
+The lack of payment from the MSEB and the Government guarantors over the past several months has severely hampered DPC’s ability to continue operating effectively and meet its obligations.
+This lack of payment has resulted in a number of necessary actions, including a notice to MSEB that DPC has declared political force majeure under the power purchase agreement (PPA), as well as notifying the GOI to commence the conciliation process over their failure to honour the counter guarantee for the overdue December 2000 bill.

 “It is unfortunate that we got to this point,” said Wade Cline, Managing Director of DPC.
-“For the past six months, we have gone to unusual lengths to accommodate the various parties’ interests and facilitate a resolution to this problem.
-We have worked with all parties on late payments and even attempted to help aggregate the state and central governments’ interests.
-Throughout this process, we have responded and attempted to participate in all requested government meetings.”
+“However, since January 2000, MSEB has constantly been late in meeting its payment obligations.
+For the past eight months, we have gone to great lengths to accommodate the various parties’ interests and facilitate a resolution to this problem.
+We have worked with all parties on late payments and even attempted to help address the state and central governments’ interests.
+Throughout this process, we have responded and attempted to participate in all requested government and stakeholder meetings.”

-“But these efforts have not been fruitful and we have reached a point where due to non-payment, the lenders are now declining to continue funding construction,” Cline continued.
+“But these efforts have not been fruitful, especially from the point of view of international and local lenders who had bestowed full faith on the guarantees.
+We have reached a point where non-payment and failure by both state and central governments to honour their past guarantees have precipitated lenders to question continued funding for Phase II construction,” Cline added.
 “Under these circumstances, it is again necessary for us to exercise the GOI counter-guarantee in order to protect our rights.”

 DPC will continue to take necessary action to shield its rights and the value of the project.
 The project agreements were negotiated in good faith including strong guarantees from the state of Maharashtra and the Government of India, and DPC expects all parties to fulfil their obligations.

 The Dabhol Power Company (DPC) represents a partnership of several Indian and international organizations.
 It is owned by four leading corporations: Enron, one of the world's leading energy and communications companies; Bechtel, ranked among the premier engineering and construction companies globally; General Electric, the world's largest manufacturer of gas turbines; and the Maharashtra State Electricity Board (MSEB).
-Each of the consortiums of lenders, contractors, fuel suppliers and LNG ship owners are comprised of major Indian and international parties.
+The stakeholders in the project include Indian and international lenders, contractors, fuel suppliers and LNG ship owners.
 DPC is within months of completing the 2,184 MW gas-based Dabhol Power Project.
 Phase I of the project (740 MW capacity) has been operational since May 1999 with Naphtha as fuel.
-Phase II (1,444 MW) of the project is 80 (90?) percent complete, with 95 percent of the equipment already on-site.
+Phase II (1,444 MW) of the project is 90 percent complete, with 95 percent of the equipment already on-site.